Environmental Impact of Reusable & Disposable Menstrual Products

 It is estimated that an average 500 million sanitary products end up in landfill every month.
 That is a lot of waste ending up in landfill, when we menstruate for approximately 40 years the figures are huge!

 Since the start of the 20th century there has been an introduction of plastics into disposable sanitary wear, some was for design improvement (plastic applicator to improve insertion of tampons).
-The mid-century saw an increase move to more ‘discrete’ period packaging and this lead the way for the new more portable disposable products.
-In packs of disposable single use pads almos every single pad is individually wrapped in plastic along with a coated paper liner for the plastic wings/tabs.
+The mid-century saw an increase move to more discrete period packaging and this leda the way for the new more portable disposable products. in packs of disposable single use pads almost every single pad is individually wrapped in plastic along with a coated paper liner for the plastic wings/tabs.
 Up to 90% of disposable pads are made from plastic.
-Is there any wonder that many of us find them uncomfortable and unbreathable?
+Is there any wonder that many of us find them uncomfortable and unbreathable.

-After your reusable fabric pads have been used they are rinsed through and added to your normal washing so they don’t even need to add to your water or energy bill!
-Water usege in disposable product production is often a hidden useage/impact that people don't think of.
+After your reusable fabric pads have been used they are rinsed through and added to your normal washing so they don't even need to add to your water or energy bill.
+Water useage is disposable product production is often a hidden useage/impact that people don't think of.
 At this time I have not been able to find statistics about the amount of water used to make disposable sanitary products but I know a number of studies are looking into this at the moment.
-To cut water use further you could also consider using a menstural cup or menstrual disc as these require even less water for cleaning/steralising.
+To cut water use futher you could also consider using a menstrual cup or menstrual disc as these require even less water for cleaning/steralising.

 Tampons are made of approximately 6% plastic, this is the applicator but it is also sewn into the core and also the string.
-It is estimated that half of UK women flush their tampons leading to an estimated 1.5-2 billion tampons flushed in the UK annually.
+It is estimated that half of UK women flush their tampons leading to an estimated 1.5-2billion tampons flushed in the UK annually.
 Flushed tampons contribute to the 370,000 sewer blockages that occur annually and they can find their way into our rivers and oceans.
-The Marine Conservation society estimates that there are approx. 4.8pieces of menstrual waste on average per 100m of beach in the UK.
-The effects of microplastics are commonly known know thanks to The Blue Planet.
-It is believed that microplastic pollution contributes to the death of 1 million sea birds, 100 million sea mamals, marine turutles and countless fish every year.
+The Marine Conservation society estimates that there are approx. 4.8 pieces of menstrual waste on average per 100m of beach in the UK, The effects of microplastics are commonly known thanks to The Blue Planet.
+It is believed that micoriplastic pollution contributes to the death of 1 million sea birds, 100 million sea mammals, marine turtles and countless fish every year.